Dave Roberts (baseball manager): Los Angeles Dodgers (2016–present)

 On December 3, 2018, Roberts and the Dodgers agreed to a four-year contract extension, through the 2022 season.

 In 2019, Roberts led the team to an 106–56 record, the second highest mark in the league that season and a franchise record.
 However, they were upset by the Washington Nationals in the NLDS in 5 games, who went on to win it all.

+During the COVID-19 pandemic, on May 1, 2020, Roberts appeared at Dodger Stadium during a "Quarantunes" remote fund-raising concert, and was joined for a Q&A by Bob Costas in his home studio.

 In 2020, Roberts led the Dodgers to the playoffs once more.
 They swept the Milwaukee Brewers in the 2020 National League Wild Card Series and the San Diego Padres in the 2020 NLDS, both of which had modified schedules due to the COVID-19 pandemic.
 After coming back from a 3–1 deficit against the Atlanta Braves in the 2020 NLCS, the Dodgers defeated the Tampa Bay Rays in six games in the 2020 World Series.
 Roberts became the first African-American manager of a World Series-winning team since Cito Gaston and the first manager of Asian heritage to win the World Series.